520.546.3558

 PROBATE & TRUST ADMINISTRATION

-While I have acquired a great deal of expertise and experience in probate and estate administration matters over the past 25 years, my law practice is now focused primarily on estate planning (during lifetime).
-I no longer have the workload capacity to formally represent personal representatives and successor trustees during the administration of an estate or trust, except for a limited engagement to provide initial guidance when the deceased person was a past client of mine (see below for more information).
+While I have acquired a great deal of expertise and experience in probate and estate administration matters over the past 26 years, my law practice is now focused intentionally on estate planning (during lifetime).
+In order to provide a premium experience to my estate planning clients, I choose to limit the estate administration side of my practice by offering a high-value, but limited "light-touch" engagement to the named fiduciary after the death of a past client of mine, and nothing more.

-For complex matters or when the relationship among surviving beneficiaries is adversarial, I believe the situation always calls for the use of a professional fiduciary (not a lawyer).
+But for complex matters or when the relationship among surviving beneficiaries is adversarial, I sincerely believe the situation calls for the use of a professional fiduciary (not a lawyer).
 The named individual fiduciary and the beneficiaries might still choose to obtain separate representation by retaining an estate lawyer with litigation experience to protect their own interests, but the actual administration of the estate or trust is best handled by a professional fiduciary.

 In some cases, the deceased person's bank or investment company may be able to serve in the fiduciary role.
-However, I usually suggest an independent professional fiduciary such as:
+However, I prefer to recommend an independent professional fiduciary such as:

 • Mission Management & Trust Company